Conductance asymmetries in mesoscopic superconducting devices due to finite bias: Tight binding simulations

-\comment{We compute the conductance asymmetry as a function of the barrier shape.} Besides the energy of the Andreev bound states, the geometrical shape of the tunnel barrier also plays an important role in the conductance asymmetry.
+\comment{We compute the conductance asymmetry as a function of the barrier shape.} Besides the energy of the Andreev bound states, the transparency of the tunnel barrier also influences the conductance asymmetry.
 In Fig.~\ref{fig:asymmetry_barrier_params} we plot the peak height asymmetries as a function of the barrier width and height of a square barrier for a system with $\Delta=0.25$ meV and $V_Z = 0$.
 As the barrier height and width are increased, the relative importance of the finite-bias modifications to the Hamiltonian decreases.
 Therefore the asymmetry decreases monotonically with both parameters, that is as the system is tuned deeper into the tunneling regime.
-This behaviour is general and can thus be used to determine whether finite-bias effects are the source of conductance asymmetry.
+This behaviour is independent of the details of the barrier and thus is useful in determining finite-bias effects are the source of conductance asymmetry.

 \comment{A triangular barrier results in higher conductance asymmetry because the effective barrier at negative voltage is smaller.} While the conductance asymmetry displays the general trends outlined above, its precise magnitude depends on the microscopic details of the scattering region, in particular in the barrier transmission probabilities at $\pm V_\text{bias}$.
-Within the WKB approximation, these probabilities are given by
+Within the WKB approximation the normal-state transmission probability is given by

-The transmission probabilities and the conductance are therefore exponentially sensitive to the area of the barrier.
+The conductance through the barrier is therefore exponentially sensitive to the area of the barrier.
 In the case of a square barrier, these WKB areas are identical for $\pm V_\text{bias}$ due to the mirror symmetry of the barrier shape.
-However, when mirror symmetry in the barrier is broken, the effective WKB areas of the tunnel barriers at negative and positive voltages are different, and thus the conductance asymmetry is further enhanced.
+However, if mirror symmetry in the barrier is broken, the effective WKB areas at negative and positive voltages become different, which further enhances the conductance asymmetry.
 As an example, we consider a system with a triangular barrier of height $V_\text{barrier} = 1.3$ meV, as illustrated in Fig.~\ref{fig:barriers} (c)-(d)).
 In Fig.~\ref{fig:conductance_asymmetry}(c) we show the resulting conductance and see that it has larger particle-hole asymmetry than a system with a square barrier.
 This is more easily seen in Fig.~\ref{fig:conductance_cut}(a)-(b) where we plot one-dimensional cuts of the conductance at $V_Z=0$.